What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 We’re still working towards our last early retirement goal and life can always throw a curveball when least expected.
-But we’re so close that it’s hard not to think and sometimes drool about the prospects of an early retirement.
+But we’re so close that it’s hard not to think and sometimes drool about the prospects of early retirement.

 Early retirement has a different meaning for everyone

 Early retirement means different things to different people, but it’s important not to lose focus on what it means to you.
 Forget what the “Internet Retirement Police” says about it.
 Forget how us, bloggers, are trying to define it for you.
 Let’s just focus on what it means to each of us.